Posted By Gyno-Blog

 Keeping stress under control

-🚫Stress on job can drain the energy you need to care for yourself and your baby.
+🚫 job stress can drain the energy you need to care for yourself and your baby.
 So avoid handling stressful tasks.

 ✔Take control.
 Make daily to-do lists and prioritize your tasks.
 Consider what you can delegate to someone else — or eliminate.